 Both suspects were captured by a surveillance camera and were seen fleeing on foot southbound toward Prince Street.

-"They pushed her down, drag her to the office, they pulled a gun, pointed it at her head," Chen said. "'open the safe, open the safe,' my mom said 'I don't know.' she was totally terrified."
+"They pushed her down, drag her to the office, they pulled a gun, pointed it at her head," the victim's daughter, Eva Chen, said. "'open the safe, open the safe,' my mom said 'I don't know.' she was totally terrified."

 Police also announced the men made off if with far more merchandise than they originally thought -- more than $1 million worth.

 According to investigators, the pair then linked up with two more suspects and the four of them drove away in a dark colored Mercedes.

 Police are searching for the four suspects and the getaway vehicle.